 Paper application forms are sent home with students at the start of school, are available at all school offices and be downloaded at quincypublicschools.com.
 Applications may be submitted at any time during the school year.

 This online payment service provides a quick and easy way to add money to student’s meal account using a credit/debit card or electronic check.* You can also view recent purchases, check balances, and set-up low balance alerts.
 Go to www.MySchoolBucks.com and register for a free account.

 A fee of $1.95 per transaction (payment for one or multiple students) will apply.
 You will have the opportunity to review any fees and cancel if you choose, before you are charged.Quincy Public Schools will not receive a fee from the use of this site.

 Parents can also pre pay for meals by check or cash at the cafeteria.
 Prepaying money to student accounts helps the lunch lines move faster, giving students more time to eat and be with friends.

 *Beechwood, Bernazanni and Lincoln Hancock will allow online payments early fall.

-Open Enrollment requests for the 2017-18 school year will be accepted online only.
-Requests for the 2018-2019 school will be accepted beginning on September 7, 2016 at noon and will continue throughout the school year.
+Open Enrollment requests will be accepted online only.
+Requests for the 2018-2019 school will be accepted beginning on Wednesday, September 6, 2017 at noon.
 Enrollment in the Quincy Public Schools is restricted to Quincy residents.

-Please follow the link below to the appropriate form for your student’s grade level.
-Requests will be entered in the order they are submitted online and you will receive a message when you have successfully submitted the request form.
+Please follow the link below to the appropriate form for your student’s grade level in 2018-2019.
+Requests will be entered in the order they are submitted online and you will see a message confirming that you have successfully submitted the request form.
 For 2017-2018 Open Enrollment, please email firstname.lastname@example.org.

 Students who have moved within Quincy may request to remain at the school they are currently attending.
 Click here to submit a Remain at School request.